ericrqs/Juniper-vMX/README.md

 **Card, VFP (virtual forwarding plane), PFE (packet forwarding engine)**

 A vMX controller communicates with its cards over a dedicated network connected to the second NIC on all VMs.
-On the second NIC, the controller has a hard-coded IP of `128.0.0.1`, and cards set their IP to `128.0.0.16` for card 0, `128.0.0.17` for card 1, etc.
+On its second NIC, the controller has a hard-coded IP of `128.0.0.1`, and cards set their IP to
+`128.0.0.16` for card 0, `128.0.0.17` for card 1, etc.
-The vMX automatically sets itself up by sending discovery messages over the `128.0.0.0` network.
+The vMX automatically sets itself up by sending discovery messages between VMs over the `128.0.0.0` network.

+vMX is released by Juniper as a set of disk image files, deployment scripts, and OpenStack Heat templates.
+The scripts and Heat templates are not used in the Quali deployment.

 Note: On OpenStack vMX may only officially support one card.

 ## User workflow

 Drag a vMX template resource into a blueprint

 Draw connectors to other elements in the blueprint